-The member or professional provider can request a medication that is not on the formulary through the Member Dashboard or by contacting Customer Service.
+The member or professional provider can request a medication that is not on the formulary through myModa or by contacting Customer Service.
 Formulary exceptions must be based on medical necessity.
 The prescribing professional provider's contact information must be submitted, as well as information to support the medical necessity, including all of the following: